The Paradox of Necessary Grief

 Grief, I've learned, isn't something that fades.

-It makes itself known — loud, raw,
+It makes itself known loud and raw.

-especially when you're not ready.
+Especially when you're not ready.

-It’s not just for what’s gone.
+And this grief?
+It's not just for what's gone.

 It's for what might've been.